In this document we will be using jq to parse JSON, available from Homebrew using

 v1.
 Note that fields may be added to the schema as needed without incrementing the schema.
 Any significant breaking changes will cause a change to the schema version.

-The schema itself is not currently documented outside of the code that generates it: Formula#to_hash
+The schema itself is not currently documented outside of the code in

-The top-level element of the JSON is always an array, so the
+The top-level element of the JSON output is always an array, so the

 map operator is used to act on the data.